French Defence: General themes

 Black's position is passive because the light-square bishop is hemmed in by pawns on a6, b5, d5, e6, and f7.
 White will probably try to exchange Black's knight, which is the only one of Black's pieces that has any scope.
 Although it might be possible for Black to hold on for a draw, it is not easy and, barring any mistakes by White, Black will have few chances to create counterplay.

 Owing to this, for many years, the classical lines fell out of favour, and 3...Bb4 began to be seen more frequently after World War I, owing to the efforts of Aron Nimzowitsch and Mikhail Botvinnik.
 In Tarrasch–Teichmann, White won after 41 moves.
 In order to avoid this fate, Black usually makes it a priority early in the game to find a useful post for the bishop.
 Black can play ...Bd7–a4 to attack a pawn on c2, which occurs in many lines of the Winawer Variation.
 If Black's f-pawn has moved to f6, then Black may also consider bringing the bishop to g6 or h5 via d7 and e8.
 If White's light-square bishop is on the f1–a6 diagonal, Black can try to exchange it by playing ...b6 and ...Ba6, or ...Qb6 followed by ...Bd7–b5.

 Classical Variation: 3.Nc3 Nf6

-This is a major system in the French.
+3.Nc3 Nf6 reaches a major system in the French.
 The position was seen as so normal that no one thought about claiming it.
-White's most common response is 4.Bg5, threatening 5.e5, attacking the pinned knight.
-Black has a number of ways to meet this threat.
-Nearly as common is the immediate 4.e5, Black's knight on f6.
+White's most common responses are 4.e5 (the Steinitz Variation) and 4.Bg5, pinning Black's knight to Black's queen.
+White threatens 5.e5, attacking the pinned knight; Black has a number of ways to meet this threat: 4...Be7, the classical continuation; 4...dxe4, the Burn Variation; and 4...Bb4, the McCutcheon Variation, which counterattacks rather than deal with the threat immediately.